Refundable and Nonrefundable Tax Credits

 if the tax credit is larger than the amount of tax you owe.

-See below for details and examples of nonrefundable and refundable credits.
+Check out the details and examples of non-refundable and refundable credits below.

 Below is a table of nonrefundable tax credits with helpful links and calculators. eFile will calculate these for you when you file your return online through your eFile account.